saros-project/saros/docs/contribute/development-environment.md

 ---

 The following page describes how a development environment can be set up in order to develop all Saros products (Eclipse-Plugin, IntelliJ-Plugin and Server).
 If you want to execute the STF tests it is recommended to use Eclipse.
-Otherwise it is also possible to develop with IntelliJ IDEA and execute the stf tests in a docker container.
+Otherwise it is also possible to develop with IntelliJ IDEA and execute the STF tests in a docker container.

 ## Common

 * You have to [clone](https://help.github.com/articles/cloning-a-repository/) the Saros repository with [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 * You need a **Java 8 JDK**.
 * You need an **Eclipse 4.6** installation which is used for dependency resolution.
 You can either install a [minimal Eclipse](http://www.eclipse.org/downloads/packages/release/neon/3/eclipse-ide-java-developers) or [Eclipse for Eclipse Committers](http://www.eclipse.org/downloads/packages/release/neon/3/eclipse-ide-eclipse-committers) if you also want to develop with Eclipse.